 - In the Alternate History timeline Fight and Be Right, Franco becomes a famous director after a successful career in the Spanish Navy.

-Given the penchant of the Spanish film industry for making movies about the Civil War, he's also appeared as a character in a few others, like Madregilda, Espérame en el Cielo (where the protagonist is his body double) or Dragon Rapide.
+- Given the penchant of the Spanish film industry for making movies about the Civil War, he's appeared in several:

-French singer-songwriter and anarchist Leo Ferre wrote "Franco la muerte" (1964).
+- Monegasque singer-songwriter and anarchist Léo Ferré wrote "Franco la muerte" (1964).
 In this highly confrontational song, he directly shouts at the dictator and lavishes him with contempt.
 Ferré refused to sing in Spain until Franco was dead.

 - Portrayed by Pep Miràs on the third episode of Spanish science fiction series El Ministerio del Tiempo, as the mission is related to his meeting with Hitler in Hendaye.

 - The Generalissimo: His ceremonial title, as Head of State.
 (Despite adopting in 1938 the five-star position of Captain-General by being the leader of all troops in Spain, his uniform always carried the four-star insignia of an Army General◊.)

 - Greater-Scope Villain: In The Shadow of the Wind he is constantly mentioned and explained that the current situation is due to his government.